icaroribeiro/hash-code-challenge/README.md

 ### 6.2 Microservice 2

-(P.S., these tests involve creating, editing and removing records from the test database).
+(P.S.
+These tests involve creating, editing and removing records from the test database).

 ### 6.2.1 Database